 How would you like it if your loan provider invited you out for drinks?
 Maybe yoga is more your speed?
 That's no problem.
 If you're working with SoFi, you can find any number of events that may appeal to you.
 But, since when do money-lenders get involved in the private lives of their customers?
 When your name is Social Finance, it shouldn’t come as a big surprise.

 First, let's take a look at what SoFi is all about.
 It all started with the simple realization that CEO Mike Cagney had while studying at Stanford Graduate School of Business.
-The idea was simple; offer student loan refinancing to help promising students ensure that they would not only repay their student loan debts but that they would go on to be successful in their chosen careers.
-With attractive terms for qualified students, those who were expected to achieve great things, SoFi provided these young people with an escape from the suffocating student-loan-debt monster, while being able to concentrate on their academic and professional success.
+The idea was simple; offer student loan refinancing to help students ensure that they would not only repay their student loan debts but that they would go on to be successful in their chosen careers.
+With attractive terms for qualified students, SoFi provided these young people with an escape from student loan debt, while being able to concentrate on their academic and professional success.
 Cagney appealed to Stanford alumni to help fund the pilot project, which was met with great success.

-In the 6 years since, SoFi has funded over $12 billion in loans and is helping propitious academics escape from the all-consuming burden of student loan debt.
-SoFi focuses on students with potential, thus allowing these students to easily handle the debt they’ve undertaken - thereby leaving their talents free to accomplish their goals and thereby lead them on to fulfilling and fruit-bearing careers.
+In the 6 years since, SoFi has funded over $12 billion in loans and is helping propitious academics escape student loan debt.
+SoFi focuses on students with potential, thus allowing these students to handle the debt they’ve undertaken - leaving them free to pursue fulfilling and fruit-bearing careers.

 From this small and single-focused beginning, SoFi has since branched out into other areas in the finance world, including mortgages, personal loans, and wealth-management tools.
 With more than a quarter of a million members since its inception in 2011, SoFi is going strong.
 The key to SoFi's success is in its business model; seek out the hard workers with high potential and give them a leg up.